Soockee/Muehle/README.md

-This is the 20% project of Simon Stockhause.
+This is the 20% project of Paul Björn Franke, Krappatsch and Simon Stockhause.
 An Implementation of the Game "Muehle"